-So we mentioned above that running your computer outside of component heat ranges can make them run less effectively, or shorten their lifespan, but why is that?
+As we mentioned above, running your computer outside of component heat ranges can make them run less effectively or shorten their lifespan, but why is that?

 The answer to both those questions actually has to do with how components are built.
 Modern CPUs, GPUs, motherboards, and SSDs are fantastically complicated pieces of computing and engineering.

 Without getting too far into the weeds, these complicated components are built of many other individual complicated parts connected with wires, solder joints, and circuits.
 And it is those points of connection between the component’s individual parts that fail due to hot or cold temperatures.

 As a computer heats and cools, those points of connections expand and contract, especially as temperatures reach the limits of its heat range.
 And over time, that expansion and contraction will destroy the connections within the component and therefore stop it from working.

 It is important to note when talking about specific components overheating, especially within a gaming laptop, that the heat produced from a single component might not be what is causing it to overheat.